History of the CD Project

 In 2004, CalArts held a special concert and presentation at REDCAT (Roy and Edna Disney CalArts Theater, part of the Walt Disney Concert Hall in downtown Los Angeles) celebrating fifteen years of the CD project.
 A plaque with a letter of appreciation was presented to Paula Salvatore, the Capitol Studios Director, who has played a significant role in the production of the CD project every year since the very beginning.

 In March 2020, we were almost ready to go into the studio at Capitol when the pandemic shutdown happened.
 By spring of 2022, our ensembles were back in-person and sounding great, and Capitol approved us to resume our project.
-After two years without experiencing the magic of Capitol Studios, we are so grateful to share the “31st annual” album with you!

 David Roitstein